satishsalyal/Foundations-of-Data-Science/role_data_Science.md

 ---

-## 📘 Role of Data Science in Decision Making
+## 📘 Role of Data Science in Business Management

 ## 🔹 Improving Decision-Making